hailelagi/thumbelina/README.md

 ## goals/features

+Huge thanks to the maintainers of [image](https://github.com/kipcole9/image), thumbelina adopts sub-set of its api design.

+- simple api for image manipulation
 - can process really large image data sets concurrently in batches.
 - pause/resume processing.
 - lazy and efficient for I/0 or CPU bound tasks.